Deltares-research/HydroFlows/README.rst

    git clone git@github.com:Deltares-research/HydroFlows.git
    cd HydroFlows
-   pixi install --locked       # dev py3.11 installation from the lock file pixi shell --locked         # start a shell with the locked environment pixi run install-pre-commit # install pre-commit hooks code .
+   pixi install                # dev py3.11 installation from the lock file

+   # optional commands (see "pixi run x" for more options)
+   pixi run install-pre-commit # install pre-commit hooks pixi run html-docs          # build the documentation pixi run tests              # run all tests

 To update the lock file and your environment after changes to the dependencies, run: